 To pull and communicate all that data from the truck, Crown's InfoLink packs most of the software and hardware into a handy little box, usually mounted on a Work Assist pole on the lift truck and plugged into pre-existing harness connection.
 Like always Crown likes to give you options when it comes to working with something.

-At the basic end of things is the InfoLink 3" Display (pictured to the right).
+At the basic end of things is the InfoLink 3" Display (pictured to the left below).
 This 4-line, monochrome display comes with 5 button navigation and a numbered keypad for access by operators.
 Upgrades include options like a plexi-glass cover for added impact resistance, and a proximity reader (especially handy if your facility already uses them for access control).
 You can have the system run through inspection questions before starting the unit for the day (and even randomize them so the operator can't just hit the same button for "yes" all the time), and set it for several other languages if your facility is particularly multi-lingual.

 If you want more versatility and options for your operators, you can opt to install the InfoLink 7" Touch Display.
 The screen is not only larger but in full colour as well, allowing options like picture-guided operator checklists, safety reminders, and customizable widgets that vary by truck.
 This version of the display includes a proximity reader by default, and also incorporates physical navigation buttons for use in environments where your operators are wearing gloves.
 It also incorporates features like Crown's Dynamic Coaching system to provide each operator with an on-board digital safety coach to remind them of important safety tips like "Don't step off until the unit is stopped."